phetsims/gas-properties/doc/model.md

 that have escaped the container through the open lid.

 The _Diffusion_ screen adds a removable vertical divider to the container.
-When the divider is in place, collision detection treats the container as 2 separate containers, where the divider plays the role of a container wall.
+When the divider is in place, collision detection treats the container as 2 separate containers, where the divider functions as a container wall.

 ## Pressure